 By now, you might be asking yourself how your details ended up on Whitepages.
 Well, it adds information to its database by using public records, financial records, criminal history, educational and employment history, property records, utility bills, voter registration lists, and more.
 So, even if you take all the steps to remain anonymous online, your information can still end up on Whitepages.

-Pro Tip: Surfshark’s Incogni tool helps you take control of your online presence.
-It literally deletes your data from databases for you.
+Pro Tip: Surfshark’s Incogni tool helps you take control of your online presence by automatically removing your data from people-search databases.
 Read our Surfshark Antivirus review to learn more about the company and the other Surfshark products you can get in a bundle with Incogni.

 Whitepages isn’t the only database that may have your information.
-However, it’s one of the most popular sites.
+You’ll probably need to delete your personal details from Google too.
 Understanding how to remove yourself can help you take control of your sensitive information.
 Minimizing your online presence can also decrease the risk of your information getting into the wrong hands.
 So, let’s get into how you can go through the Whitepages opt-out process.

 How Do I Opt Out of Whitepages?